15 Java Fundamentals | Arrays in Java | By Dummy for Dummies

 DIRECT INITIALIZATION & PRINTING USING LOOP

-Instead of creating empty array and then putting data we can put data directly into the array.
-Here is the java magical spell for that:
+Instead of creating an empty array and then putting data in, we can put data directly into the array.
+Here is the Java magical spell for that:

 int[] numbers = {10, 20, 30, 40, 50};

 Here we just write the data directly without telling any size for it.
-But it isn't that much useful since most of the time we require flexible code rather hard coded data.
-Still you should know about their existence.
+But it isn't that much useful since most of the time we require flexible code rather than hard-coded data.
+Still, you should know about its existence.

-We can print the data inside Array using a for loop rather than printing data on each index manually.
-In that case we will start from the first index and reach last index using for loop.
-For this program you can just start from 1 and end it before 6, but we have a more flexible method.
+We can print the data inside an array using a for loop rather than printing data on each index manually.
+In that case, we will start from the first index and reach the last index using a for loop.
+For this program, you could just start from 1 and end it before 6, but we have a more flexible method.
+Why not somehow know the exact length of any array and stop at the last index (length - 1)?
+Fortunately, we can know the length through arrayName.length and make use of it.
+Here is a demonstration:

 public class Main {